Arman-Abbasian/Arman-Abbasian/README.md

 -----------------------------

 *   🚀  I'm currently working on [sisako](https://sisako2002.com)
-*   🤝  I'm open to challenging and creative project and work with professional teams.
+*   🤝  I'm open to challenging and creative projects and working with professional teams.

 ### Skills